AlexFL1188/Student_Registration_GUI/README.md

 **- allow student to see required materials for the courses they are registered** *Completed by Eric Thompson*

-	-create button in GUI for action
+	-create button in GUI for action *Completed by Eric Thompson*

 **- allow student to get back Word Document file of up-coming/registered courses** *Completed by Alexander Reimer*